altimmons/LangNotes/C.md

 - `AS` - Program for compiling assembly files; default `as`.
 - `CC` - Program for compiling C programs; default `cc`.
 - `CXX` - Program for compiling C++ programs; default `g++`.
-- `CPP` - Program for running the C preprocessor, with results to standard output; default ‘$(CC) -E’.
+- `CPP` - Program for running the C preprocessor, with results to standard output; default '$(CC) -E'.
 - `FC` - Program for compiling or preprocessing Fortran and Ratfor programs; default `f77`.
 - `M2C` - Program to use to compile Modula-2 source code; default `m2c`.
 - `PC` - Program for compiling Pascal programs; default `pc`.